2026 Summer School

 If you are interested in applying for any of the following scholarships, you can indicate it when completing the application form.

-• The Fundaçao Serra Henriques offers up to six scholarships to students from the Universities of Algarve, Autónoma de Lisboa, Beira Interior (UBI), Coimbra, Évora, Lisboa, Minho, Portucalense (UPT), Porto (FAUP), and ISCTE covering the fee of the Summer School.
+• The Fundação Serra Henriques offers up to six scholarships to students from the Universities of Algarve, Autónoma de Lisboa, Beira Interior (UBI), Coimbra, Évora, Lisboa, Minho, Portucalense (UPT), Porto (FAUP), and ISCTE covering the fee of the Summer School.

-• The Fundación Arquia offers two scholarships to students from Spanish universities covering the fee of the Summer School.
+• Enero Arquitectura offers two scholarships open to participants of any nationality, covering the full cost of participation in the Summer School.

-• ‘HEURE BLEUE’ Architecture offers four scholarships to international participants covering the fee of the Summer School.
+• Fundación Arquia offers two scholarships to students from Spanish universities covering the fee of the Summer School.

 Ana Alvarez